2020 TOURS: TO ORKNEY AND BEYOND

 2020 tours in Orkney are as follows:

-25 April – 1 May 2020: Shetland Wildlife ‘Ultimate Orkney’ Tour ONLY ONE PLACE REMAINING please enquire for details.
+25 April – 1 May 2020: for Shetland Wildlife ‘Ultimate Orkney’ Tour: (accommodation @ Merkister Hotel).
+This tour is now FULL.

 2 – 9 May 2020: Orkney Wildlife & Archaeology Tour: (accommodation @ Sands Hotel).
 This tour is now FULL.